One Body, One Career Intensive (OBOC) New York City 2023

-She began studying Countertechnique® with founder Anouk van Dijk in 2005 and became one of four Americans certified as Teachers in 2012.
-She teaches in the US and Canada including workshops at Gibney Dance, Seattle Festival of Dance Improvisation, Lion's Jaw Dance + Performance Festival in Boston, American Dance Festival, Bates Dance Festival, and One Body One Career Countertechnique® Intensive hosted by Springboard Danse Montréal.
+She began studying Countertechnique® with founder Anouk van Dijk in 2005, became one of four Americans certified as Teacher in 2012, and a Senior Teacher in 2021.
+She teaches in the US and Canada including classes/workshops at Gibney Dance, American Dance Festival, Bates Dance Festival, and One Body One Career Countertechnique® Intensive.

-Joy received an MFA in Choreography and Performance from Smith College, and has since taught as visiting faculty at Smith College and Wesleyan University in 2015; as Visiting Lecturer at Harvard University in Theater, Dance & Media fall 2016 and spring 2020; Associate Professor of Dance at Boston Conservatory at Berklee 2016-present).
+Joy received an MFA in Choreography and Performance from Smith College, and has since taught as visiting faculty at Smith College Wesleyan University, and UNC Charlotte; as Visiting Lecturer at Harvard University in Theater, Dance & Media; Associate Professor & Dance Liaison with Alumni Affairs and Career Services at Boston Conservatory at Berklee (2016-present).

 Certified Teacher of the Alexander Technique